How to Adjust the Display Brightness in Windows 11

 Adjust the brightness of your display

-Adjust the Display Brightness using Windows Terminal
+5. Adjust Display Brightness Using Windows Terminal

 Accessing the Windows Terminal app

-(Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1,<Brightness Level>)
+(Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1, <Brightness Level>)

-(Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1,35)
+(Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1, 35)

-Adjust the Display Brightness using Command Prompt
+6. Adjust Display Brightness Using Command Prompt

 Opening an elevated CMD prompt

-2. At the User Account Control prompt, click Yes to grant administrative access.
+2. At the User Account Control prompt, click Yes to grant admin access.

-powershell (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1,<Brightness Level>)
+powershell (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1, <Brightness Level>)

-powershell (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1,100)
+powershell (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).WmiSetBrightness(1, 100)

-Adjust the Brightness of Your Display via the Mobility Center
+7. Adjust Brightness Through the Mobility Center

 Opening up the quick link menu on Windows 11